emilio-cartoni/REAL2020_starter_kit/baseline/README.md

 - post condition: it is a triple containing the image, the coordinates and the mask which represented the world state after execute the action.
 If save_images or save_masks are set to false in the config file, the corrisponding elements in the pre and post conditions will have no value.

+**Attention -** Saving images and masks can lead to very large files (up to 7.6 GB for 15M timesteps intrinsic phase with both images and masks).

 Examples of an .npy file for a full 15M timestep intrinsic phase can be downloaded from the following links:
 - with only the cube object: https://drive.google.com/file/d/1gtn-8F6-Nght9_8yiaoC03BDXkT86aeQ/view?usp=sharing
 - with the cube and tomato objects: https://drive.google.com/file/d/1wGNgcJm8hn3C1uGsvwW7ojWxX0oO2si1/view?usp=sharing